asafwithc/NCD.L1.sample--roulette/README.md

 # Roulette Game as a NEAR contract

-## Install dependencies
+## Install Dependencies Using
 ```
 yarn
 ```

-## Build and Deploy the contract
+## Build and Deploy the contract Using
 ```
 yarn build
 near dev-deploy ./out/main.wasm
-# save the contract id in your clipboard and send it to player 2
+# save the contract id and send it to other player
 ```

 ## How to Play

-1. Player one call function `createGame` and send gameId to player 2
+1. Player 1 calls the function `createGame` and sends gameId to other player.
-2. Player two call function `joinGame(gameId)` passing gameId that player one sent
+2. Player 2 calls function `joinGame(gameId)` passing gameId as only parameter.
-3. Player one is the first to play, calling function `play(gameId, selectedItem)` with gameId, selectedItem as argument
+3. Player 1 is the first to play, calling function `play(gameId, choice)` with game id and color choice as arguments.
-4. Player two continues the game
+4. Player 2 repeats the procedure.
-5. The plays continue until someone win
+5. Roulette spins and player that chose the true color wins.

 ## Run the game
 **Create a game**
 ```
 near call <contract-id> createGame --account_id <account-id>
-# save the game id in your clipboard and send it to your friend
+# save the game id and send it to your friend
 ```

 **Join a game (player 2)**